Skip to content

 Don't break Jupyter

-Whilst using a personal Conda environment offers more versatility compared to the older IPython Kernel method below, be careful not to break your personal installation of Jupyter, especially when using extensions.
+Whilst using a personal Conda environment for Jupyter offers more versatility compared to using our provided central Jupyter installation, be careful not to break your personal installation of Jupyter, especially when using extensions.

 Jupyter personal Conda env